 k. k. stands for kaiserlich-königlich (English: imperial-royal).

-This abbreviation was used to refer to all state institutions in the Austrian Empire (1804 – 1867) and then to state institutions in the Austrian part of the successor Austro-Hungarian empire (1867 – 1918).
+This abbreviation was used for state affiliations in the Austrian Empire (1804 – 1867) and later for those in the Austrian half of the successor Austro-Hungarian empire (1867 – 1918).

 So a plate made in 1810 and marked k. k. was, essentially, the property of the crown, i.e. the emperor.
 In that same year, the k. k.
 Finanzministerium was the Imperial Ministry of Finance and a k. k.
 Feldmarschall-Lieutnant was a Lieutenant Field Marschall in the Imperial armed forces.